10 locally owned King Street retailers form coalition to counter ill effects of virus, riots

 "We wanted to get other people, even our competitors, involved to save King Street so we wouldn't be boarded up the next six months," Craig said.
 "We have everything you can find online, and we can deliver it straight to your door."

-Jordan Lash, who operates a men's store on King Street of the same name, said a few of the shop owners noticed during the pandemic that the same group of stores were trying to be proactive in bringing business back to the downtown area.
+Jordan Lash, whose eponymous men's store is on King Street, said a few of the shop owners noticed during the pandemic that the same group of stores were trying to be proactive in bringing business back to the downtown area.

 "We all thought we needed to work together," Lash said.
 "We are looking at it as uniting us in a shopping area."